 Radiation Heat Transfer Modelling with Computational Fluid Dynamics

-The book is intended for researchers and professionals who simulate problems that involve fluid flow and heat transfer with thermal radiation.
+This book is intended for researchers and professionals who wish to simulate problems that involve fluid flow and heat transfer with thermal radiation.

 Table of Contents